bbauska/meta-react-basics/README.md

   alt="Index.js and App.js."
   width="70%" />
 </p>
-Let's now explore the syntax involved to create this.
-In the root component, index.js, you send the value you want to pass to the app component as an argument in the form of an HTML attribute.
+<p>Let's now explore the syntax involved to create this.
+In the root
+component, index.js, you send the value you want to pass to the app component as an argument in the form of an HTML attribute.

 Next, in the app component, you accept this argument using the props object.
 To do this, you add the keyword props to the function declaration inside of the parentheses.
-Finally, to access this object's properties, you use dots notation to reference the name of the object property that was passed as an argument by the HTML attribute.
+Finally, to access this object's properties, you use dots notation to reference the name of the object property that was passed as an argument by the HTML attribute.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~ w1-s19-h. app.js with props title (78) ~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->